zhangjinde/sendfiled/doc/implementation_issues.md

 capacity of a pipe) have been transferred, at which point the next transfer is serviced.
 This prevents transfers to descriptors with large I/O spaces from starving other transfers.

-@note This description applies equally to the [low copy][low_copy] and the [userspace read/write][userspace_read_write] methods.

-# Why not POSIX Async I/O (AIO)?

-There is a lot of information on the Web about the [shortcomings] [4] of [this] [5] [API] [6] and its various implementations, but the gist of it seems to be:

-  * Inconsistent and non-portable integration with event-notification systems (based on file descriptors). sendfiled was written with event-based clients in mind, hence its file descriptor-based interface.
-AIO, on the other hand, has two notification mechanisms: callbacks and signals, the former of which cannot be integrated.

-    On Linux AIO would have to be integrated indirectly through the use of [signalfd]. [kqueue on FreeBSD][kqueue_freebsd] has built-in support for AIO but [kqueue on OS X][kqueue_osx] 10.9.5 (Mavericks) does not support it at all, and thus one would have to resort to `kqueue(2)`'s `EVFILT_SIGNAL`.

-  * The only I/O operations supported by the API are reading, writing, and fsync'ing.
-Other means need to be employed in order to prevent common operations such as `open(2)`, `close(2)`, and `fstat(2)` from blocking.

-  * Implementation quality and consistency varies; some operations may still block, and an operation which *doesn't* block on one implementation *may* block on another.

-  * Some implementations merely offload the I/O to a separate thread or thread pool.

-That said, as in the case of zero-copy I/O, some implementations are still being improved (Linux, for one), so some of the claims made above may already be outdated.

 <h1 id="processes">Processes vs. threads</h1>